kuldeep24680/Cross_account_access_of_lambda_to_kinesis_stream/README.md

 The project contains:
 1. Policy in account2 to allow access to stream
 2. Trust Relationship for account2 IAM role
-3. policy in account1 to esatblish STS connection from account1 to account2
+3. policy in account1 to establish STS connection from account1 to account2
 4. Trust relationship for account1 IAM role
-5. Pyhton code for lambda fucntion to ingest sample datarecords to kinesis stream in account2.
+5. Python code for lambda fucntion to ingest sample datarecords to kinesis stream in account2.